sdsddsd1/mywayland/README.md

 Fork Firefox and add 'ac_add_options --enable-default-toolkit=cairo-gtk3-wayland' to mozzconfig.
 There is a launcher with Wayland specific variables.
 Tested with ESR and 72.0.1.
 SDL games Crispy Doom, Doomretro and Xonotic working well.
 Sauerbraten does not work.
-Tests done with udev and Intel graphics.
+Tests done with Intel graphics.
 ```

 ## Compatibility variables